GarlicGo/GarlicGo-Learn-React/README.md

 To Do List

-- Add lint-staged optimize the lint check
+- Add lint-staged optimize the lint check.
-- Optimize Webpack config (Mainly for configuration multiplexing)
+- Optimize Webpack config (Mainly for configuration multiplexing).
+- Synchronize prettier and eslint configurations.